rollator3000/MS_omics/README.md

 ***Dr. rer. nat.
 Roman Hornung - Ludwig-Maximilians University - IBE***

 ## Project description
-This project compares different adaptions of the RandomForest-Method & other approaches to deal with blockwise missing data!
+This project compares different approaches to deal with blockwise missing data in trainsets!
 A dataset with blockwise missingness, consists of different folds, where each fold has different observed features - basically, it's like having different training-sets for the same response! *(different observed features for each training-set, where each trainingset has the same response value)* <br>
+The Methods we use to deal with these kind of data are all based on the RandomForest approach (Breimann). <br> As a baseline Approach we use a model that only uses the train-obs. that are fully observed regarding the testset *(e.g. testset constits of Clinical Block and 2 Omics Block -> only use observations, that were fully observed in these 3 blocks)* <br>
+We will also try a classical imputation approach with 'missForest', so that we remove all missing datablocks from the train data, so that we can fit a regular RF on it! <br>
-As in these settings imputation technique are only reliable if the different datasets are not too heterogenous & the set of covariates highly overlap, we try a new approach by trying to incorporate the different features from the different folds/ training-sets into a single RandomForest / Approach!
-Neverless we will also use one Method to impute the missing values and compare the performance to this approach!
+We will also have two RF Adaptions, that can deal with blockwise missingness.
+These Methods are trying to incorporate the different features from the different folds/ training-sets into a single Approach!

 **Example:**
-Different hospitals do reseach regarding the same response *(e.g. different Cancertypes)*, but the different hospitals do not necessarily collect the same features - in this setting the data from the different hospitals can be seen as the data from different folds - where none of the folds have the exact same feature space!
+Different hospitals do reseach regarding the same response *(e.g. different Cancertypes)*, but the different hospitals do not necessarily collect the same omics features - in this setting the data from the different hospitals can be seen as the data from different folds - where none of the folds have the exact same feature space!
 ```
 - Hospital_1: Clinical + RNA Data
 - Hospital_2: Clinical + CopyNumberVariation Data